firefly-iii/docs/new-docs/installation/docker.md

 * `jc5x/firefly-iii:alpha`.
 This tag will also include alpha and beta releases.
 * `jc5x/firefly-iii:release-x.x.x`.
 These are version specific tags and will include alpha, beta and stable releases.

-All Docker tags are built for AMR, ARM64 and AMD64.
+All Docker tags are built for ARM, ARM64 and AMD64.

 ## Straight from Docker Hub